NeuroJSON/jdata/JData_specification.md

 ============================================================

 - **Status of this document**: This document is currently under development.
-- **Copyright**: (C) Qianqian Fang (2011, 2015, 2019, 2022) <q.fang at neu.edu>
+- **Copyright**: (C) Qianqian Fang (2011, 2015-2024) <q.fang at neu.edu>
 - **License**: Apache License, Version 2.0
 - **Format Version**: 1 (Draft 3.preview)
 - **Abstract**:

 > JData is a general-purpose data interchange format aimed for portability, readability and simplicity.
-It utilizes the JavaScript Object Notation (JSON) [RFC4627] and Universal Binary JSON (UBJSON) specifications to store complex hierarchical data in both text and binary formats.
-In this specification, we define a list of JSON-compatible constructs to store a wide range of data structures, including scalars, arrays, structures, tables, hashes, linked lists, trees and graphs, and support optional data grouping and metadata for each data element.
-The generated data files are compatible with JSON/UBJSON specifications and can be readily processed by most existing parsers.
+It utilizes the JavaScript Object Notation (JSON) [RFC4627] and binary JSON formats to store complex hierarchical data in both text and binary formats.
+In this specification, we define a list of JSON-compatible annotations to encode a wide range of commonly used data structures, including scalars, arrays, structures, tables, hashes, linked lists, trees and graphs, and support optional annotations for data grouping and metadata for each data element.
+The generated data files are compatible with JSON/binary JSON specifications and can be readily processed by most existing parsers.
 Advanced features such as array compression, data linking and anchoring are supported to greatly enhance portability and scalability of the generated data files.